pigatron-industries/xen_octasource/docs/user.md

 Each output wave is the same frequency but phase shifted by 45 degrees.

 Inputs:
-* **SYNC**:
+* **SYNC**: Soft Sync - If a clock pulse is detected then synchronises the frequency of the output waveforms with the clock pulse.
+* **MODE**: Hard Sync - A clock pulse on this input will hard reset the waves back to their original phases.
-* **WAVE**: The waveform generated for all outputs.
+* **WAVE**: Waveform - The waveform generated for all outputs.
 Sine, Triangle, Saw or Pulse.
 * **RATE**: Bipolar frequency control.
 The wave will be 'stopped' at the top position and moving clockwise will increase frequency.
 Moving anti-clockwise will decrease the frequency into the negative, which will cause the phase shifted waves to rotate in the opposite direction.
+If a clock pulse is detected on the **SYNC** input then this acts as a frequency multiplier instead.
 * **PHASE**: The phase difference between waves.
 Full clockwise will give a 1/8 phase difference so all 8 outputs give a full 360 degrees with equal spacing.
 * **AMP**: Amplitude of the wave on all outputs.